IlseDriessen/IlseDriessen/README.md

 - 👋 Hi, I’m @IlseDriessen
-- 👀 I’m interested in arts and media
-- 🌱 I’m currently learning programming in various languages related to media technology.

 <!---
 IlseDriessen/IlseDriessen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.